telemachush/telemachush/README.md

 # Welcome!

-I am a Software Engineer with a physics background.
-Made the switch in 2017 and have since begun a never ending knowledge journey in machine learning, artificial intelligence and software engineering.
+I am a Software Engineer writing mainly in Python.

 _How to reach me_: